maecapozzi/gatsby-theme-typescript/README.md

 # gatsby-theme-typescript

-This is a gatsby theme that enables users to automatically configure Typescript in their gatsby projects.
+This is a gatsby theme that enables users to automatically configure Typescript in their Gatsby projects.
+Gatsby themes are still experimental.
+You can read more about them [here](https://www.gatsbyjs.org/blog/2018-11-11-introducing-gatsby-themes/).

 ## Usage